YudaWang/SelfDriving/Traffic_Sign_Classifier_Report_Yuda_Wang/writeup_traffic_sign_Yuda_Wang.md

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+My final model is based on LeNet5 but with optimized network architecture detail configurations.
+I have tried more simplified or more complicated architectures with less/more layers/filter-sizes.
+The final outcomes are not as well performed as LeNet5 with combination of convolution layers + max pooling layers + fully connected layers.
+I guess the reason of less performance for more simplified/complicated layer is under/over-fitting.

 My final model consisted of the following layers: